Advent Week One - Cycle A

 Parents and godparent (godparents), this light is entrusted to you to be kept burning brightly.
 This child of yours has been enlightened by Christ.
 He (she) is to walk always as a child of the light.
 May he (she) keep the flame of faith alive in his (her) heart.
 When the Lord comes, may he (she) go out to meet him with all the saints in the heavenly kingdom.

-During the celebration of Mass, listen carefully to the readings.
+During Mass, listen carefully to the readings.

 Let your profession of faith be a renewal of your baptismal call to walk in the light of the Lord and to keep the flame of faith alive in your heart.

-During this week, let your words and actions be a source of light to your family, friends and co-workers.
+Let your words and actions be a source of light to your family, friends and co-workers.

-Reach out to your parish staff and offer to accompany them or to send a note/or some notes of encouragement when they visit parishioners who are home bound or living in a nursing facility in your area.
+Talk with your parish staff and offer to accompany them or to send a note/or some notes of encouragement when they visit parishioners who are home bound or living in a nursing facility in your area.

-The Domestic Church – Advent in Your Home
+Advent in Your Home - The Domestic Church

-Click on the links below to find activities to celebrate Advent in your home.
+CLICK HERE to find activities to celebrate Advent in your home.